-D. Interest Rate Risk
+E. Interest Rate Risk

 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
 The District manages its exposure to interest rate risk by investing in the County Treasury.
-The District maintains a pooled investment with the County Treasury with a fair value of approximately \$96,063,103.
-The average weighted maturity for this pool is 551 days.
+The District maintains a pooled investment with the County Treasury with a fair value of approximately \$119,033,211.
+The average weighted maturity for this pool is 438 days.

-E. Credit Risk
+F. Credit Risk

 Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
 The investments in the County Treasury are not required to be rated.
-As of June 30, 2022, the pooled investments in the County Treasury were rated AAAf/S1 by Fitch Ratings.

-F. Custodial Credit Risk - Deposits
+G. Custodial Credit Risk - Deposits

 This is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
 The District does not have a policy for custodial credit risk for deposits.
 However, the California Government Code requires that a financial institution secure deposits made by state or local governmental units by pledging securities in an undivided collateral pool held by a depository regulated under state law.
 The market value of the pledged securities in the collateral pool must equal at least 110 percent of the total amount deposited by the public agencies.
 California law also allows financial institutions to secure public deposits by pledging first trust deed mortgage notes having a value of 150 percent of the secured public deposits and letters of credit issued by the Federal Home Loan Bank of San Francisco having a value of 105 percent of the secured deposits.
-As of June 30, 2022, the District's bank balance was not exposed to custodial credit risk.
+As of June 30, 2023, the District's bank balance was not exposed to custodial credit risk.

-G. Fair Value
+H. Fair Value